nikunj410/nikunj410.github.io/_pages/science.md

        For more, see:

-       Goel, Nikunj, Mattheau S. Comerford, Anastasia Bernat, Scott P. Egan, Thomas E. Juenger, and Timothy H. Keitt.
-"Measuring the Strength of Spatial Sorting." bioRxiv (2025).
+       **Goel, Nikunj**, Mattheau S. Comerford, Anastasia Bernat, Scott P. Egan, Thomas E. Juenger, and Timothy H. Keitt. ["Measuring the Strength of Spatial Sorting."](#) bioRxiv (2025).

   - image: "/assets/images/science-img3.png"
     heading: "Determinants of range limits"
     content:
        |
-       Understanding the mechanisms that limit species geographical ranges is one of the central challenges in biogeography theory.
+       Understanding the mechanisms that limit species' geographical ranges is one of the central challenges in biogeography theory.
 Historically, biogeographers have claimed that, at large spatial scales, climate exerts a dominant control over the distribution of biota, such that the broad outlines of the population are constrained by niche requirements.
-And as such, source-sink dynamics can be ignored as it typically operates at the species movement's length scales.
+And as such, source-sink dynamics can be ignored as it typically operates at the species' movement length scales.

        Using a reaction-diffusion model that combines local growth and dispersal, we show that species may use sink patches near the bioclimatic limit as stepping stones to occupy faraway sink patches, thereby extending species distribution far beyond the climatic envelope.
 These stepping-stone dynamics may be substantial for species with high dispersal and low growth sensitivity—possibly even at large spatial scales.

        For more, see my [ESA (2020) talk](https://www.youtube.com/watch?v=X3hcRjE2lRM&feature=emb_title) and

-       Goel, Nikunj, and Timothy H. Keitt. ["The mismatch between range and niche limits due to source-sink dynamics can be greater than species mean dispersal distance."](#) The American Naturalist 200:3, 448-455 (2022).
+       **Goel, Nikunj**, and Timothy H. Keitt. ["The mismatch between range and niche limits due to source-sink dynamics can be greater than species mean dispersal distance."](#) The American Naturalist 200:3, 448-455 (2022).

   - image: "/assets/images/science-img4.gif"
     heading: "Distribution and resilience of savanna and forest"